-Breisach was our first stop on our week-long cruise from Basel to Amsterdam.
-Lying near the southern end of the Rhine River, it is known as the “Gateway to the Black Forest,” and it’s a popular spot on any Rhine River cruise.
+The “Gateway to the Black Forest,” Breisach was the first stop of our week-long cruise from Basel to Amsterdam.
+Lying near the southern end of the Rhine River, it's a popular spot on every Rhine River cruise.

 St. Peter's Monastery